-First is the role of information in turnout.
-As recent roll-off studies have demonstrated (Lassen 2005), the information that voters possess is clearly linked to participation; those without adequate information may refrain from voting because they consider uninformed voting to be risky (Matsusaka 1995) or would prefer to leave the decision to those who are better informed (Feddersen and Pesendorfer 1996).
-Whatever the exact mechanism, one variable in our analysis - Conservative partisanship - appears to provide some support for the information thesis.
-Unlike many school board elections, Calgary's 2017 race was coloured by explicit and asymmetrical partisanship: Conservatives responded to the existence of the "Students Count" slate, while partisans of other parties did not turn out at rates any higher than did non-partisans.
+participation; those without adequate information may refrain from voting because they consider uninformed voting to be risky (Matsusaka, 1995) or would prefer to leave the decision to those who are better informed (Feddersen and Pesendorfer, 1999).
+Whatever the exact mechanism, one variable in our analysis-Conservative partisanship-appears to provide some support for the information thesis.
+Unlike many school board elections, Calgary's 2017 race was coloured by explicit and asymmetrical partisanship: Conservatives responded to the existence of the Students Count slate, while partisans of other parties did not turn out at rates any higher than did nonpartisans.
 One possible explanation for this difference could be that the slate served as a cue, or informational shortcut, for Conservative partisans.
-That is, they may have been more likely to vote because they have information which makes their vote decision simpler.
-For opposition partisans, the partisan cue is less obvious - even if they know that they do not want to vote for the "Students Count" candidate, it may be unclear which other candidate they should support.
+That is, they may have been more likely to vote because they had information that made their vote decision simpler.
+For opposition partisans, the partisan cue was less obvious-even if they knew that they did not want to vote for the Students Count candidate, it may have been unclear which other candidate they should support.
 The presence of this partisan cue may therefore have had differential effects upon supporters of different parties.
 Of course, we must also recognize the possibility that Conservative partisans, for some other reason, may generally have relatively high rates of turnout in school board elections.
 Future research on an election without such a clear party cue is necessary to determine which of these two explanations is correct.

-The second important pattern in our findings and past research is that turnout is higher when more is "at stake" in a particular election (Andersen et al. 2014, Ervik 2011).
+The second important pattern in our findings and past research is that turnout is higher when more is "at stake" in a particular election (Andersen et al., 2014; Ervik, 2012).
 In the case of school boards, this may well apply to those for whom education policy is thought to be more important as a result of ideological commitments or parental status.
-Interestingly, however, those for whom the most would appear to be at stake - parents whose children are currently in the public system - are no more likely to participate than parents in general.
+Interestingly, however, those for whom the most would appear to be at stake-parents whose children are currently in the public system-are no more likely to participate than parents in general.
 Whether this is a genuine pattern in other contexts or a result of ceiling effects in our data (those with children are already very likely to participate, making it difficult to discern the additional effect of having children in the school system) is a question to be answered with a larger dataset in the future.

 Finally, participation in school board elections may reflect a mix of the two factors.
-For instance, highly educated voters may find it easier to acquire information about school board politics, or they may feel that more is at stake in school board politics due to their own investment in education - or both.
+For instance, highly educated voters may find it easier to acquire information about school board politics, or they may feel that more is at stake in school board politics due to their own investment in education-or both.
 The same may be true of women, whose participation may reflect access to information (due to persistently gendered childcare roles) or, for the same reason, a higher awareness of the stakes of school board politics.